tulane-cmps6730/sp2025-qa/README.md

 # Question Answering with Transformer Models

 ## Project Overview
 This project explores the effectiveness of various transformer-based models for question answering on the SQuAD dataset.
-We fine-tuned multiple pre-trained models, evaluated their performance, and analyzed their behavior under standard and adversarial conditions.
+I fine-tuned multiple pre-trained models, evaluated their performance, and analyzed their behavior under standard and adversarial conditions.

 ## Goals
 - Evaluate the performance of different transformer architectures on question answering tasks